 Multi-scale pores and channels systems

-"Pore" and "Channel" are everywhere, e.g, from small biological ion channels to large oil pipelines.
+"Pore" and "Channel" are everywhere, e.g., from small biological ion channels to large oil pipelines.
 The difference between pore and channel is the relationship between its diameter and its depth.
-If the diameter is greater than its depth, it is referred as Pore, otherwise, Channel.
+If the diameter is greater than its depth, it is referred to as Pore, otherwise, Channel.
 Both “Pore” and “Channel” have a wide range of significant applications on different scales.
-For example, pipelines which are commonly used in chemical industry, food industry, agriculture, and energy-petroleum transportation, can be treated as macro-scale channels.
-The problems with such channels center on energy saving, anti-fouling, anti-corrosion, and anti-block.
-A good example of micro scale channel is the microfluidics, which has great impact in the areas of chemical synthesis, biological analysis, optics and information technology, etc. The developments of biomedicine, biotechnology, food industry, chemical reaction, membrane science and sensors are all benefit from the development of microfluidic systems.
-The big issues exist for microfluidic systems are energy saving, anti-fouling, anti-corrosion, and anti-block, controllability, and good stability.
-On the nano-scale, the nanochannels which led to the birth of a whole new area of research, are used for nanofluidics, gas separation and capture, batteries, water purification, energy harvest and DNA sorting.
-Nanochannel systems bring not only good opportunities for huge developments on biotechnology, nanotechnology, molecular biology, biomimetic system to real-world applications, but also unprecedentedly new challenges of controllability, stability, energy generation and anti-fouling in such confined space.
+For example, pipelines which are commonly used in the chemical industry, food industry, agriculture, and energy-petroleum transportation, can be treated as macro-scale channels.
+The problems with such channels center on energy-saving, anti-fouling, anti-corrosion, and anti-block.
+A good example of micro scale channel is microfluidics, which has a great impact in the areas of chemical synthesis, biological analysis, optics and information technology, etc. The developments of biomedicine, biotechnology, food industry, chemical reaction, membrane science, and sensors all benefit from the development of microfluidic systems.
+The big issues that exist for microfluidic systems are energy-aving, anti-fouling, anti-corrosion, anti-block, controllability, and good stability.
+On the nano-scale, the nanochannels which led to the birth of a whole new area of research, are used for nanofluidics, gas separation and capture, batteries, water purification, energy harvest, and DNA sorting.
+Nanochannel systems bring not only good opportunities for huge developments in biotechnology, nanotechnology, molecular biology, and biomimetic system to real-world applications, but also unprecedentedly new challenges of controllability, stability, energy generation, and anti-fouling in such confined space.